TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/privacy-statement.md

     <div class="row">
         <div class="col s12">
-             If you have any questions about this privacy policy or Virtual Velodrome Rider's treatment of your personal information, please contact through <a href="https://csaba.page/">Author's website</a>
+             If you have any questions about this privacy policy or Track My Indoor Workout's treatment of your personal information, please contact through <a href="https://csaba.page/">Author's website</a>
         </div>
     </div>